Seecougsy/shark-detector/README.md

 Developed as part of a university capstone project, this application demonstrates the use of AI and computer vision for public safety.
 It supports early shark detection from aerial drone footage with the goal of assisting lifeguards and emergency response teams.

 ## The Dataset
 We used a custom dataset combining open-source aerial footage and custom footage.
-Noise images (e.g., surfers, dolphins, background) were added to reduce false positives.
+Negative examples (e.g., images of surfers, dolphins, and empty ocean scenes) were included to help the model distinguish sharks from other marine objects and reduce false positives.
 Data was split into 70% training, 20% validation, 10% testing.
 ![Image Augmentation used](Screenshots/data_augmentation.png)

 ## Training the Model